refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ```

 :::note
-`custom` parameters still have `sort` prop.
+`custom` parameters will still have `sort` prop.
 But it is deprecated.
-You can use it for now.
+You can use it with v4.
 But we recommend you to use `sorters` prop instead.
 :::

 ### `useList` and `useInfiniteList` hooks